 Skip to main content

-I am a senior member of the Department of Management (DoM) in the Faculty of Business & Social Sciences (FBSS) at Kingston University, I conduct research with an international network of world leading scholars focused on global teams specifically and global work more generally.
+I am Associate Professor and senior member of the Department of Management (DoM) in the Faculty of Business & Social Sciences (FBSS) having worked at Kingston University since 2001.
+I conduct research with an international network of world leading scholars focused on global teams specifically and global work more generally.
 My research leadership is demonstrated by regular contributions to the wider research community at leading international conferences and as a journal editorial board editor and member and internally through long-standing contributions to PhD supervision, research groups and seminar series.
-Currently I complement my research profile with leadership in the domain in my role as DoM Lead for Research and for Postgraduate Research Students.
+Currently I complement my research profile with leadership in the domain in my role as Research Hub Lead (New Forms of Organizing and New Ways of Working) and DoM Lead for Postgraduate Research Students.

 Previously I led on initiatives in DoM in the domain of Teaching and Learning as evidenced by my SF HEA status and committee involvement.
 The modules which I lead at postgraduate level focus on different aspects of globalisation to encourage awareness of and preparedness for the world of work in the 21st century.
 Together these experiences enable me to bring research-led learning into the classroom through innovative curriculum development, such as my Global Immersion module on our MBA, and to embed strategic initiatives across my responsibilities.